pmorie/node-documentation/README.writing_cartridges.md

 current list of [Red Hat](https://openshift.redhat.com) and [OpenShift Community](https://openshift.redhat.com/community) provided cartridges.

+Cartridge configuration and setup is convention based, with an emphasis on minimizing external dependencies in the cartridge code.

 ## Cartridge Directory Structure ##

-This is the minimal structure to which your cartridge is expected to conform when written to disk.
+This is an example structure to which your cartridge is expected to conform when written to disk.
 Failure to meet these expectations will cause your cartridge to not function when either installed or used on OpenShift.
 You may have additional directories or files.